zackees/fastled-wasm/README.md

 ## Compile Speed

-The compile speeds for this compiler have been optimized pretty much to the max.
 There are three compile settings available to the user.
 The default is `--quick`.
-Aggressive optimizations are done with `--release` which will aggressively optimize for size.
-The speed difference between `--release` and `--quick` seems negligable.
+Aggressive optimizations are done with `--release` which will optimize for size, although the speed difference between `--release` and `--quick` seems negligible.
 But `--release` will produce a ~1/3 smaller binary.
-There is also `--debug`, which will include symbols necessary for debugging and getting the C++ function symbols working correctly in the browser during step through debugging.
-It works better than expected, but don't expect to have gdb or msvc debugger level of debugging experience.
+There is also `--debug`, which will include symbols necessary for debugging and getting the C++ function symbols working correctly in the browser during step-through debugging.
+In my personal tests it works better than expected, but don't expect to have gdb or msvc debugger level of the debugging experience.

 We use `ccache` to cache object files.
-This seems actually help a lot and is better than platformio's method of tracking what needs to be rebuilt.
-This works as a two tier cache system.
+This seems actually help a lot and is better than Platformio's method of tracking what needs to be rebuilt.
+This works as a two-tier cache system.
 What Platformio misses will be covered by ccache's more advanced file changing system.

 The compilation to wasm will happen under a lock.
-Removing this lock requires removing the platformio toolchain as the compiler backend which enforces it's own internal lock preventing parallel use.
+Removing this lock requires removing the Platformio toolchain as the compiler backend which enforces its own internal lock preventing parallel use.

 ## Sketch Cache

-Sketchs are aggressively finger-printed and stored in a cache.
+Sketches are aggressively fingerprinted and stored in a cache.
 White space, comments, and other superficial data will be stripped out during pre-processing and minimization for fingerprinting.
-This source file decimation is only used for finger printing while the actual source files are sent to compiler to preserve line numbers and file names.
+This source file decimation is only used for finger printing while the actual source files are sent to the compiler to preserve line numbers and file names.

 This pre-processing done is done via gcc and special regex's and will happen without a lock.
-This will allow you to have extremely quick recompiles for whitespace and changes in comments even if the compiler is executing under it's lock.
+This will allow you to have extremely quick recompiles for whitespace and changes in comments.

 ## Local compiles

-If the web-compiler get's congested then it's recommend that you run the compiler locally.
+If the web compiler gets congested then it's recommended that you run the compiler locally.
 This requires docker and will be invoked whenever you pass in `--local`.
-This will first pull the most recent Docker image of the Fastled compiler, launching a webserver and then connecting to it with the client once it's been up.
+This will first pull the most recent Docker image of the Fastled compiler, launch a webserver, and then connect to it with the client once it's been up.

 ## Auto updates

-In server mode the git repository will be cloned as a side repo and then periodically updated and rsync'd to the src directory.
-This allows a long running instance to stay updated.
+In server mode, the git repository will be cloned as a side repo and then periodically updated and rsync'd to the src directory.
+This allows a long-running instance to stay updated.

-## Compatibility with Arduino sketchs
+## Compatibility with Arduino sketches

-The compatibility is actually pretty good.
-Most simple sketchs should compile out of the box.
-Even some of the avr platform includes are stubbed out to make it work.
-The familiar `digitalWrite()`, `Serial.println()` and other common functions work.
+The compatibility is pretty good.
+Most simple sketches should compile out of the box.
+Even some of the AVR platforms are stubbed out to make it work.
+For Arduino, the familiar `digitalWrite()`, `Serial.println()`, and other common functions work.
 Although `digitalRead()` will always return 0 and `analogRead()` will return random numbers.

 ### Faqs